Performance Monitoring

 });

-// RequestHandler creates a separate execution context using domains, so that every
+// RequestHandler creates a separate execution context, so that all

 app.use(Sentry.Handlers.requestHandler());